brainstrust Brain Tumour Support Resources

 A comprehensive, easy to navigate compendium of UK brain tumour support resources.
 You can access an online copy through our online catalogue with www.issuu.com/brainstrust.

-Have you lost your way bookletbrainstrust provides its booklet “Have you lost your way?” to neuro-oncology specialists and Macmillan Centres nationwide.
+brainstrust provides this booklet to neuro-oncology specialists and Macmillan Centres nationwide.

-Many patients find that they are left to manage their care pathway for themselves. brainstrust has developed this resource with Andrew McEvoy, Consultant Neurosurgeon at the National Hospital for Neurology and Neurosurgery, to help you navigate your journey.
+Many patients find that they are left to manage their care pathway for themselves. brainstrust has developed this resource with the National Hospital for Neurology and Neurosurgery, to help you navigate your journey.

 Click here to open and download printable pdf